-Most users place the Keenetic router next to their desktop with a computer on it, because there is a power socket nearby, easy access to the device to turn it on/off, the ability to connect home network devices with the network cable.
-If you did this and you are satisfied with your home Wi-Fi network (it provides a reliable signal in the rooms of the apartment), don't change anything and don't move the router.
+Most users place the Keenetic router next to their desktop and computer because there is a power socket nearby, easy access to the device to turn it on/off, and a way to connect home network devices with the network cable.
+If you did this and are satisfied with your home Wi-Fi network (it provides a reliable signal in the apartment rooms), don't change anything and don't move the router.

 However, if you have many rooms in your apartment or the apartment has an unusual design, and you need to provide a reliable Wi-Fi signal and maximum wireless range across the entire apartment, you have to choose the location of your Keenetic more carefully.